compumetrika/fun-with-spark/README.md

 Parallel computation is one of the easiest ways to throw computational power at a problem.
 Technological development has made it cheaper and cheaper for the average person to do this.

 Here's an example.
 A long time ago [PiCloud](https://web.archive.org/web/20130805174353/http://www.picloud.com/) made access to "effectively unlimited" parallel computation (on Amazon Web Service Service) astonishingly easy from Python.
 Their homepage (if it still loads well enough from archive.org) shows the simple example: load a [library](https://pypi.python.org/pypi/cloud), spool up some remote machines, run your function on the remote mahines, gather results.
 It really was that easy -- more than once I executed hundreds of machine-hours of dissertation research over an evening.
+[Pricing](https://web.archive.org/web/20130727210823/http://www.picloud.com:80/pricing/) was calculated by the *millisecond*, starting at $0.05 per 1.2 Ghz CPU-hour of work.

 Unfortunately their business model did [not appear sustainable](https://www.crunchbase.com/organization/picloud/timeline#/timeline/index) -- they were bought out by Dropbox (success for the creators!) and since then I havev found no equivalent, open-source tool to get bespoke computation-intensive Python running on scalable cloud computing, which *didn't* require extensive human capital creation and lots of time to set up.
 There are plenty of powerful ways to set up a grid and interface, but they require lots of skilled effort.
 PiCloud was painless.